jamesrf/evergreen-ils-acceptance-test/readme.md

 ### Linux and OS X users

-If you are not familiar with Ruby, I recommend you install and configure Ruby Version Manager (rvm) https://rvm.io This allows you to use the latest versions of Ruby and to avoid mucking with your vendor's preinstalled Ruby
+If you are not familiar with Ruby, I recommend you install and configure Ruby Version Manager (https://rvm.io) This allows you to use the latest versions of Ruby and to avoid mucking with your vendor's (ie: Apple) preinstalled Ruby

 Install the prerequisites by typing from the project root